 The crucifixion scene was later used as inspiration for a similar scene in the film.

 - After Action Patch Up: Valerius and Ivga.
 Both the info-dumping and the UST reasons.

-- Batman Gambit: Conan builds fake siege engines to trick Constantius into leading his army outside of the city, allowing Conan to ambush and destroy the mercenary army.
+- Batman Gambit: Conan builds fake siege engines to trick Constantius into leading his army outside of the city (the rationale being that without siege engines, Conan's army would starve in the desert while trying to starve out the city's defenders), allowing Conan to ambush and destroy the mercenary army.

-- Big Damn Heroes: Conan and his men arrives just in time to save Valerius and Taramis from the toad-like monster summoned by Salome.
+- Big Damn Heroes: Conan and his horsemen arrive just in time to save Valerius and Taramis from the toad-like monster summoned by Salome.

 - Brain Fever: Valerius during the After Action Patchup, to give him an excuse to babble.

 - Circling Vultures: Conan is crucified out in the desert, and no guard is placed on him because they'll scare off the vultures, and Constantius wants them to feast on Conan before he dies (as in the movie, Conan kills a vulture who tries feasting on him too early).
 Some passing desert nomads admire his toughness and rescue him, figuring he'll be a useful addition to their ranks.
 The story ends with Conan (now chief of the nomad tribe) leaving Constantius to the same fate, knowing the city-raised sellsword won't last nearly as long as he would and no-one's coming to save him.